cereallarceny/grid.js/README.md

 ## Seeding

 If you want to seed some sample protocols and plans in your database, you'll need to create these yourself.
-If you have PySyft installed to this computer, you can simply run `npm run create-seed`.
-The NPM script presumes that your `pysyft` and `grid.js` directories are located in the same folder, like such:
+If you have PySyft installed to upir computer, you can simply run `npm run create-seed`.
+The NPM script presumes that you have PySyft installed somewhere on your machine and accessible from within a Python file.
+If you don't, [get PySyft up and running locally](https://github.com/OpenMined/PySyft/).

-- ...
-- grid.js
-- pysyft
-- syft.js
-- ...

-If you'd like to run this script and have pysyft located somewhere else, you can run the shell script directly and pass your path like such: `./create-seed.sh ../../path/to/pysyft/`.

 It's important to note that this will create seed files based on the **current branch of your local PySyft installation**.
 If you want to create a seed file of a different PySyft branch, you're welcome to do so.